laravel-enso/documentation/docs/guide/developing-with-enso.md

 ```

 #### Configuring the files

 Once everything else is configured, you may choose what files you want to have
 generated for you.

-Note that the options are interdepenent, so, for instance, even if you choose the
+Note that the options are interdepenent, so, for instance, if you choose the
 `routes` option, the generated routes will match the permissions you chose at the 3rd step.

 ```shell